gradio-app/gradio/guides/05_custom-components/02_key-component-concepts.md

 In the frontend, the Image component will actually **upload** the file to the server and send the **filepath** but this is converted to a `numpy` array before it is sent to a user's function.
 Conversely, when the user returns a `numpy` array from their function, the numpy array is converted to a file so that it can be sent to the frontend and displayed by the `Image` component.

 Tip: By default, the `Image` component sends numpy arrays to the python function because it is a common choice for machine learning engineers, though the Image component also supports other formats using the `type` parameter.
-Read the docs [here](https://www.gradio.app/docs/image) to learn more.
+Read the `Image` docs [here](https://www.gradio.app/docs/image) to learn more.

 Each component does two conversions: